fervidflame/updraft-security-portfolio/README.md

 # 💼 Updraft-Security-Portfolio

 This repository contains a collection of smart contract audit reports conducted as part of the Smart Contract Security program by [Cyfrin](https://www.cyfrin.io/).
 Each report reflects a structured and methodical approach to identifying vulnerabilities, assessing risk, and enhancing the security of decentralized applications.
-This portfolio serves as a record of my technical development and professional training in smart contract auditing.
+This portfolio serves as a record of my technical development and professional training in smart contract security.

 ## 📓 Audit Report Composition